Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/02-using-gmio/perf_profile_aie_gmio.md

 		window_writeincr(out,time);
 	}

 Next, examine the host code `aie/graph.cpp`.
 The concepts introduced in [AIE GMIO Programming Model](./single_aie_gmio.md) apply here.
-We will focus on the new concepts and how to do performance profiling.
+This section explains new concepts and how performance profiling is done.
 Some constants defined in the code are as follows:

     #if !defined(__AIESIM__) && !defined(__X86SIM__) && !defined(__ADF_FRONTEND__)
     const int ITERATION=512;